suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Using props in a component

-All the properties added in the _USAGE_ of a component is present to us inside a component with `this.props`
+All the properties added in the _USAGE_ of a component is present to us inside a component via an argument we will name `props`

-So our `title` is in a variable named `this.props.title` and our `body` is in a variable called `this.props.body`
+So our `title` is in a variable named `props.title` and our `body` is in a variable called `props.body`

 In the places where we have hard coded data we can replace with variables